Kuttram 23: Plot

-As Vetri and his men head over to the hospital to arrest Tulsi, he suddenly remembers that few years ago, a man named John Matthew reported that his wife had gone missing.
+As Vetri and his men head over to the hospital to arrest Tulsi, Vetri suddenly remembers that a few years ago, a man named John Matthew reported that his wife had gone missing.
 John was upset that his wife did not want to bear his children and instead wanted an artificial insemination with a much more superior male.
 A few days later, she was found dead.
 Since then, John had gone missing.
 Vetri had one of his men look into John's disappearance.
-Meanwhile, John Matthew is shown to be working as a lab assistant at Tulsi's sperm bank and was the one who had been manipulating the donor's records and passing on the information to Gaurav.
+Meanwhile, John is shown to be working as a lab assistant at Tulsi's sperm bank and was the one who had been manipulating the donor's records and passing on the information to Gaurav.

-When Tulsi and her husband threaten to have him exposed, he swiftly kills them and leaves.
+When Tulsi and her husband threaten to have John exposed, he swiftly kills them and leaves.
 Later that night, Vetri gets a call from John, who has abducted Thendral.
 Vetri manages to track John down and save Thendral.
 However, John is a trained fighter and beats up Vetri.
 John reveals that he arranged for Abhinaya to be inseminated with his own sperm.
 When he learned that she was planning an abortion, he could not accept it and had Gaurav kill her.
 While John is ranting, Vetri manages to overpower and then kill him.
 The next day, Vetri and Thendral discuss about the misuse of medical advancements in people and the importance of adopting orphans in the media.